Charles-Kaminski/S-GUIDs/README.md

 ### Probability of 1 collision in a millisecond

 p1 = probability of 1 collision in 1 millisecond.
-Milliseconds is chosen here because the time component of the S-GUID ensures uniqueness across a millisecond; meaning we initially only need to consider collisions within the millisecond timeframe.
-When transactions and logs are archived the date-time stamp to ensure uniqueness even after the time component repeats (every 35 years).
+Milliseconds is chosen here because the time component of the S-GUID ensures uniqueness across a millisecond.

 k = number of transactions in a millisecond